amlandatta/pcf-ui-samples/pcf-sample-static/README.md

-# pcf-sample-static
+# Using `staticfile_buildpack`
-Using `staticfile_buildpack` and app manifest to deploy applications
+Using staticfile_buildpack and app manifest to deploy applications

 __manifest.yml__